JuliaGeo/GeoParquet.jl/README.md

 - [ ] Better access to metadata in `read`
 - [ ] Lazy read option
 - [ ] Easier support for ProjJSON

-We thank Julia Computing for supporting contributions to this package.